Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 You first have to know the ID of the node you want to remove, by listing all nodes through ``GET /cluster/members`` and looking for the right one.

 Then it can be removed by calling ``DELETE /cluster/members/<id>``.
-If the node in question was still healthy, this will isolate it from the rest of the cluster and transition it to the _Failed_ state.
+If the node in question was still healthy, this will isolate it from the rest of the cluster and transition it to the *Failed* state.

-.. _recovering:
+.. _clustering-recovering:

 Recovering a Failed Node
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A node reporting a _Failed_ state will refuse to answer most normal operations.
+A node reporting a *Failed* state will refuse to answer most normal operations.
 It can still be shut-down, rebooted, reset, *diagnosed* or *isolated*.

 .. warning::
-   The existence of the _Failed_ state, ``diagnose`` and ``force-new`` operations
+   The existence of the *Failed* state, ``diagnose`` and ``force-new`` operations
    only applies to version 5.0 and onward.
 In version 4.0, a node with a
    lost quorum will stop responding to *all* requests.
 It *must* be factory-reset.

-Common causes for a node to be in the _Failed_ state include:
+Common causes for a node to be in the *Failed* state include:

-* A durably :ref:`lost quorum <lost-quorum>`.
+* A durably :ref:`lost quorum <clustering-lost-quorum>`.
 * A temporarily lost quorum (e.g. when adding a second node to the cluster, and
   the second node has not joined yet).
 * ``etcd`` is currently restarting (e.g. because the certificates have changed, or